 Using a sharp knife remove the top of the pumpkin and set aside.

-With a large metal spoon scoop out the seeds and insides of the pumpkin.
+With a large metal spoon scoop out the seeds of the pumpkin.
+Make sure that you leave pumpkin insides.
+We will eat it!

 Rub in inside the pumpkin with Maggi Fondor.

-Cook pumpkin until tender (for about 15-20minutes).
+Cook pumpkin until tender (for about 15-20minutes) in the upright position in a salty water.
 Test if the pumpkin is ready by piercing the flesh with a skewer or a fork.

 Remove the pumpkin from the water.
 Run in oil from outside and Requeijão from inside.